matzora/faridcher.github.io/_portfolio/Esri.md

 ---
 {% include toc icon="" title="Table of Contents" %}

-I have worked with ESRI products since I graduated from university in 2010.
+I have started working seriously with ESRI products since I graduated from university in 2010.
 I have been part of many national GIS projects in both private and governmental sectors although my focus of contributions has been on utility (electricity, gas and etc) and municipality GIS application.
 Here are an excerpt of my projects:

 ## ArcObjects
 I love ArcObjects due to its matureness.
 There is almost no GIS library that is as complete as ArcObjects.
 ArcObjects is robust, stable and covers almost any GIS task from trivial spatial query processing to advanced network analysis.
 Many believes learning ArcObjects has a steep learning curve and I admit they are right.
 However I have been involved with ArcObjects development since 2010.
 As of today I am able to solve even the [toughest GIS problems](http://gis.stackexchange.com/questions/165077/how-to-add-a-new-parcel-inside-parcel-fabric-from-existing-parcel-features-arco/166021#166021) with ArcObjects in a timely manner.